How to validate your startup idea before you spend $50K on dev

 What good looks like

-After 15-20 conversations, you should see patterns.
-If 12 out of 20 people describe the same problem, get frustrated talking about it, and are currently spending money or significant time on workarounds, you have something.
-If responses are scattered and nobody seems particularly bothered, that is a signal too.
+After 15 to 20 conversations, patterns should appear.
+If 12 out of 20 people describe the same problem, get visibly frustrated talking about it, and are spending money or significant time on workarounds, there is something there.
+If the responses are scattered and nobody seems particularly bothered, that is a signal too.

-Write down the exact words people use to describe their problem.
-You will need that language later for your landing page and marketing.
+Write down the exact words people use to describe the problem.
+That language will become the headline for the landing page in Stage 3.

 Stage 2: Solution interviews

-Goal: Test whether your proposed solution resonates before you build anything.
+Goal: Test whether the proposed solution resonates before any building starts.

-Now you go back to the same people (or a fresh set from the same market) and present your solution concept.
+Now the conversation goes back to the same group, or a fresh set from the same market, with a solution concept.
 Not a working product.
-Not even a prototype.
-A clear description or a few mockup screens are enough.
+Not even a clickable prototype.
+A clear description and a few mockup screens are enough.
+(For a deeper take on the difference between a prototype and a working MVP, see MVP vs prototype.)

 What to bring